 Sleep should be easy, but with our regular routines and an almost daily onslaught of anxiety-inducing news, many of us are tossing and turning all night long.
 Pandemic has only increased this restlessness.
+You can do exercises for better sleep right on the bed.

 Exercise can reduce the quantity of your time it takes to go to sleep and also the amount of your time spent awake at night time.
 It also increases sleep time and quality.
 While experts suggest avoiding vigorous exercise within an hour of bedtime, stretching and meditative movement like yoga has been found to enhance sleep quality.
 These kinds of exercises increase comfort, in which the body experiences a flood of calming hormones and physiological reactions that quiets the body’s systems down.
 You can try these right on the bed on a mattress before sleep.